Achievable logoAchievable logo

 • Intentionally self-inflicted injuries

-Cost containment measures include coordination of benefits and utilization management provisions such as prospective, concurrent, and retrospective review to ensure appropriate care.
+Cost containment measures include coordination of benefits and utilization management provisions, such as prospective, concurrent, and retrospective review, to help ensure care is appropriate.

 Definitions